 Researchers and clinicians working to understand and treat the brain and mind

 FDA-approved treatment for spinal muscular atrophy, a genetic neurodegenerative disorder, administered at CUMC

 As a neuroscientist, I am interested in how the external world is represented in the brain, a problem that lies at the very core of philosophy, psychology, and neuroscience..
 Read More

 It’s hard to imagine a world where we can’t see motion, shapes, and color, where we can’t have a representation of the physical world in our heads..
 Read More

-In my lab, I study the brain’s parietal cortex which, when damaged due to illness or injury, often impedes higher brain functions like knowing what objects are for, understanding numbers, and planning action..
+I study the brain’s parietal cortex, which when damaged by injury or illness, can impair higher brain functions, such as knowing what objects are for, understanding numbers, and planning action..
 Read More

 More than seventy-five years after Lou Gehrig died from ALS (amyotrophic lateral sclerosis), we still don’t know what causes the majority of cases, and no medication is available to treat this devastating disease..
 Read More